MetPX/sarracenia/doc/dd_subscribe.1.rst

 messages sent by the broker to the subscriber.
 In other words,  **accept/reject**  are client side filters, whereas  **subtopic**  is server side filtering.

-It is best practice to use server side filtering to reduce the number of products to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, to economize bandwidth and processing for all.
+It is best practice to use server side filtering to reduce the number of announcements sent to the client to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.

 topic_prefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of messages to subscribe to.